ilbaroni/ilbaroni.github.io/_posts/2021-02-26-is_your_windows_legit.md

 While thinking about anti-VM and anti-sandbox tricks I had the idea of implementing a simple check for a valid windows license.
 The goal is basically check if we are running on a legit Windows operating system and if not, abort the execution.

-Use case for this?
-Well, evade automated analysis systems that use unlicensed images of Windows.

 Google-fu pointed me to this api: [SLIsGenuineLocal()](https://docs.microsoft.com/en-us/windows/win32/api/slpublic/nf-slpublic-slisgenuinelocal?redirectedfrom=MSDN).

 ![ ](/assets/images/is_your_windows_legit/image-20210226201255018.png)